Cleveland Railway (England): Origins of the line

 Map of the Cleveland Railway and its connections, 1863.
 The West Hartlepool Harbour and Railway ran north of the Tees, with a river connection to the Cleveland Railway south of the river.

 The construction of the line was prompted by the need of mine owners around Guisborough and East Cleveland to transport their iron ore to the River Tees.
-Guisborough was already served by the Middlesbrough and Guisborough Railway (M&GR), a subsidiary of the Stockton and Darlington (S&D), which had built a line (opened in 1854) running along the south of the valley in which Guisborough sits.
+Guisborough was already served by the Middlesbrough and Guisborough Railway (M&GR), a subsidiary of the Stockton and Darlington Railway (S&DR), which had built a line (opened in 1854) running along the south of the valley in which Guisborough sits.
 However, the line was an inconveniently long distance from the lucrative iron ore mines in the north of the valley, along the south flank of the Eston Hills, and provided no connection at all for mines east of Guisborough.
 The M&GR had been built by a group of industrialists based in Stockton and Darlington who used it to service their own mines, deliberately avoiding the estates of their rivals.
 It only provided a minimal passenger service to Middlesbrough – one train a day each way – and the line had originally not even been planned to have a passenger station in Guisborough.

 The M&GR was unpopular with local people and mine owners who saw it as a would-be monopolist that served narrow commercial interests rather than the wider public good.
 During parliamentary discussions into the Cleveland Railway's proposed route, a select committee of the House of Commons was told that the M&GR was "unwilling to give facility for people carrying traffic not connected with the furnaces with which they are connected."
 The M&GR's attitude aroused strong local resentment.
-When one of those testifying to the select committee was asked what the local landowners would think of a new railway independent of the S&D, he replied that "they would all jump at having such a proposal made to them."
+When one of those testifying to the select committee was asked what the local landowners would think of a new railway independent of the S&DR, he replied that "they would all jump at having such a proposal made to them."